Skip to main content

 How Sirturo (bedaquiline) works

 Sirturo (bedaquiline) is an antitubercular agent.
-It kills bacteria by blocking a protein that the bacteria need to make energy and survive.
+It works by blocking a protein that bacteria need to make energy and survive.
+This kills the bacteria that causes TB.

 Common BrandsSirturo